 PUBLIC / CIVIL SERVANTS

-Kt; brother of E W Barnes; Secretary to the First Lord of the Admiralty, Prince Louis of Battenberg; Director of Greenwich Hospital.
+CB, KCBE; brother of E W Barnes; Secretary to the First Lord of the Admiralty, Prince Louis of Battenberg, during World War I; Director of Greenwich Hospital

-Kt, Permanent Secretary to the Board of Trade, and later the Ministry of Transport.
+Kt, KCB; Permanent Secretary to the Board of Trade, and later to the Ministry of Transport

 British Ambassador to Estonia (1997-2000), British Ambassador to UN organisations, principally UNESCO, in Paris (2003-2006)